Take your designs straight from InDesign to HTML5

 - Option to render items within group or render groups as images (to ensure display fidelity for complex items, like items with blending mode)

-- Ability to set Page Color and Background Color
+- Ability to set Page Color and Background Color as well as Background Images

 - Search Engine Optimization (SEO): title, keywords, description, author -- pulls from INDD meta data automatically, and can generate keywords automatically from the document